 In medieval times, Romanians and Bulgarians were forced to live in the Schei neighborhood by the Saxons, as they were the only ones that were allowed to live inside the fortified walls.

 Romanians were only allowed to enter the citadel at certain times and through the Catherine’s Gate, where they had to pay a toll to sell their produce inside.

 The First Romanian School Museum is an impressive museum featuring many Romanian “firsts”, such as the oldest letter written in the Romanian alphabet, the first Romanian Bible, and the first Romanian printing press.

 Adjacent to the First Romanian School Museum is the beautiful Romanian Orthodox St. Nicholas, a stunning landmark in the Schei neighborhood.
-The church is actually made up of 4 smaller churches inside and all of them worth the short but sweet visit!
+The church is actually made up of 4 smaller churches inside and all of them are worth the short but sweet visit!